Failure to Diagnose a Psychiatric Condition

 An experienced lawyer can help you determine the facts.

 Psychiatric malpractice can lead to serious consequences, and, if those consequences arise from negligent treatment, the patient needs to be compensated as much as possible.
-Call 612.587.2925 or send an email to talk with a lawyer about your concerns.
-We represent clients in Minnesota, Wisconsin and North Dakota.
+Call 612.255.6576 or send an email to talk with a lawyer about your concerns.
+We represent clients in Minnesota and Wisconsin.